Written by

 How to Write an HR Mission Statement, and Why They Matter

-What is a Mission Statement, and Why is it Important in HR Today?
+What Is a Mission Statement, and Why Is it Important in HR Today?

 Mission statements create a framework for a company's goals and results—and establishes how daily work contributes toward achieving them.
 They're useful for individuals, organizations, and teams.